Pujarini/Lift-Simulation/README.md

    - JS Engine that is the controller for which lift goes where
    - Dumb UI that responds to controller's commands

-#Approaches
+#Approaches :
 ✅1.
 Created the web application using only HTML, CSS, JS using normal css animations.
-It takes no user inputs.
+It takes no user input.
 🔜2.
-Create the web application using React. features : state management, dynamic according to user 🔜3.
+Create the web application using React. features : state management, dynamic according to user.
+🔜3.
 Enhance the  look and feel of lift.
 🔜4. use React hooks for state management and implement the same.